UpGado/upgado.github.io/_posts/2019-08-31-tale-of-ascii-racer.md

 But then, one night, my friend and coworker Chris suggested that I put the game up on the [r/python](https://reddit.com/r/python/), the subreddit for Python with 410K members.
 I thought about it, and I thought what is the worst that could happen?
 People on reddit tend to be negative.
 If I post the game, some people are probably going to think that it sucks.
 But that's fine.
 I can take that.
 I posted it and went to bed that night.

-The next morning, I thought I would check on the post
+The next morning, I thought I would check on the post.
+To my utter surprise, my [post](https://www.reddit.com/r/Python/comments/cpmll6/made_a_racing_game_that_runs_in_terminal_100/) has reached 1.5K upvotes (reddit talk for likes).
+People liked the game and a lot of the comments were very supportive.
+Not quite what I expected, but it's a happy surprise.

 {% include mailchimp.html source="ascii1" %}